Our program provides a unique opportunity for you to explore the complexities of the human brain and nervous system.

 —Program assessment survey

-Students paired the neuroscience minor with majors in:
+Students who minored in neuroscience paired their minor with majors in:

 - Political science